DanielWang123321/ufactory_doc_usermanual/en/support_articles/software/how-to-reset-the-joint-servo-zero-point.md

 ### Joint4-xArm7/UF850

-1. Move all the end effectors, and set TCP payload as 0.
+1. Remove all the end effectors, and set TCP payload as 0.
 2. Move the arm back to zero position.

 ## Reset command